-Tesla says it is investigating cause of fatal China crash
+Chinese man blames Tesla autopilot function for son's crash

 Tesla, in its statement, said it had "tried repeatedly to work with" Gao's family to determine the cause of the crash, but the family "has not provided us with any additional information that would allow us to do so."

+Gao wants Tesla to pay him 10,000 yuan ($1,499) and his legal costs, and for the company and its Beijing authorized dealer to jointly admit responsibility, according to the lawsuit documents.

+The family initially sued Tesla for 1 yuan to raise public attention, but increased their compensation demands later.

-(Reporting by Brenda Goh in Shanghai and Paul Lienert in Detroit; Editing by David Gregorio)
+(Reporting by Brenda Goh in SHANGHAI and Norihiko Shirouzu in BEIJING; Additional reporting by Paul Lienert in DETROIT; Editing by David Gregorio and Christopher Cushing)

 Trending Stories